trdroid/MongoDB-Examples/Queries.md

 > db.users.find({'drafts.documents' : 'doc1'})
 { "_id" : ObjectId("56b95a19b33e3f9978550174"), "username" : "Keith", "drafts" : { "documents" : [ "doc1", "doc2" ], "emails" : [ "email15", "email18" ] } }
 ```

 Notice how the key of the query selector uses the dot notation to refer to a nested object "documents" (nested inside "drafts").

 The dot notation instructs the query engine to look for a key named 'drafts' that points to an object with an inner key "documents" that contains the value "doc1"

+<b> ALSO NOTICE: when using a dot operator, the expression that points to an item should be enclosed in quotes </b>

+	In db.users.find({username: 'Keith'}), username is not enclosed in quotes, whereas

+	In db.users.find({'drafts.documents' : 'doc1'}), drafts.documents which uses a dot operator is enclosed in quotes

 To find all users containing "drafts" of "emails" with id: "email15"

 ```javascript